 The Cheapest Country To Buy AirPods

 When it comes to AirPods, you won’t be saving nearly as much as you would on larger Apple products.
 The cheapest places to buy AirPods are Australia and Eastern Asia.
-That being said, the difference is minimal, so if you’re in need of a new set of AirPods, you can go ahead and buy them from home or from many other places you might travel.
+That being said, the difference is minimal, so if you’re in need of a new set of AirPods, go ahead and buy them at home or in many other places you might travel.

 AirPods Pro are currently listed in the US for $249 USD.
 With tax, you’re looking at spending anywhere from $263 to $273, depending on the state you live in.